Why learn an additional language?

 to Grade 2 students receive 100% of instruction in French

 7 students receive 80% of instruction in French.

 students receive 100% of instruction in French

 - Grade 7

 How many French Immersion courses does my child need to take in Secondary?

 Secondary French Immersion

-Grades 8-12 students must complete 13 courses in French in order to meet
+Grades 8-12 students must complete at least 13 courses in French in order to meet

 the requirement for the Bilingual